Hartington Middle Quarter: Parish and environment

 The same records also outlined an area around the 'forest of Hertingdone and Crudecotes up to the water of Goyt' which was not a true forested area, but a hunting area used by the earls called the Frith, and adjacent to the royal Forest of High Peak.
-The manor and settlements were held by descendants until 1266 when Robert de Ferrers, 6th Earl of Derby rebelled against Henry III and, after a defeat at the Battle of Chesterfield, lost his lands and titles.
+The manor and settlements were held by descendants (who bequeathed local land to monasteries such as Combermere Abbey and Basingwerk Abbey) until 1266 when Robert de Ferrers, 6th Earl of Derby rebelled against Henry III and, after a defeat at the Battle of Chesterfield, lost his lands and titles.
 The ownership was granted to Edmund Crouchback, royal prince and Earl of Lancaster.
 In 1399 the manor was merged back into wider Crown holdings.
 In 1603 it was given to Sir George Hume but on his death in 1611 the holdings reverted to James I, who requested in 1614 a survey of the manor and the landholdings by William Heyward, including Earl Sterndale.
 In 1617 Hartington was again granted away, this time to George Villiers, 1st Duke of Buckingham.
 In 1663, William Cavendish, Earl of Devonshire bought the manor which was held by his descendants until the 20th century.

 The Hartington parish was a sprawling area covering some 24,000 acres and one of the largest in the country, spanning some 16 mi in length, and up to 5 mi in width.
 It was split into townships by the 16th century for easier administration, or with the establishment of St Michaels chapel in around the 14th century.
 It was described by the Parliamentary Survey of Livings, undertaken in 1650, reporting on Hartington and particularly the Middle Quarter: "It is a parish and vicarage of large extent, usually divided into four quarters.
 The two neather quarters are thought fitt to be continued to ye parish churche.
 The whole vicarage is worth £19 10s., whereof £10 aryseth out of the gleabe and the two neather quarters.
 Earl Sterndall is a chapel of ease in the parish of Hartington, a member of the middle quarter, which is thought fitt to be made a parish church, and these hamletts of middle quarter, Harlee, Glutton, Doewall, Crowdicoate, Wheeldontrees, Needham Graunge, Hurdlow, Cronkston, and Sterndale, £2."
 It is thought that Hurdlow and Needham were more substantial settlements which shrunk in later medieval times and the areas repurposed for farming.
 A formal civil parish was created for the Middle Quarter in 1873.